 Details of invited speakers will be added as arrangements are confirmed.
 We are confident our speakers will provide the inspiration, motivation and momentum to make HSRAANZ 2019 a great event.

-IIPH Scientific Director, College of Medicine, Department of Community Health and Epidemiology, Canadian Institutes of Health Research, Canada
+Scientific Director of the National Institute of Indigenous Peoples' Health – Canadian Institutes of Health Research (CIHR), Canada

 Dr. Carrie Bourassa spent over 15 years as a professor of Indigenous health studies in the Department of Indigenous Health, Education and Social Work at the First Nations University of Canada (FNUniv) in Regina.

 Through her role as Scientific Director of IIPH, she leads the advancement of a national health research agenda to improve and promote the health of First Nations, Inuit and Métis Peoples in Canada.
 Dr. Bourassa is a member of the College of New Scholars, Artists and Scientists of the Royal Society of Canada and a public member of the Royal College Council of the Royal College of Physicians and Surgeons of Canada.
 She is also a member of the International Research Advisory Board (IRAB) for the Health Research Council (New Zealand) and a member of the Health Quality Council Board of Saskatchewan.
 She was also appointed to the National Research Council of Canada Advisory Board (NRC) – Human Health Therapeutics Research Centre Advisory Board in May 2018.

 In 2012, Dr. Bourassa won the (Wee-e- chee-hee- way- shin-awn) Wiichihiwayshinawn Foundation Inc. Métis Award in Health and Science.
 Dr. Bourassa is Métis and belongs to the Riel Métis Council of Regina Inc. (RMCR, Local #34).

 Centre for Health Economics, University of York, UK